 At the heart of an icy labyrinth strewn with the gnawed corpses of once-mighty heroes, the Troll King, Throgg, sits brooding upon his rocky throne.
 No fanfare announces his arrival, no vassals pay him tithe, and no courtiers vie for his favour.
 His subjects are drooling, stinking monsters and his domain is a desolate and wind-whipped wasteland.
 A filth-encrusted crown rings one of the Troll Kings tusks, a once priceless heirloom taken from a great warrior whose quest led him only into Throggs gullet.

 Throgg also leads the Wintertooth Tribe, a monster-centric subfaction of the Norscan Tribes.

 - Adaptational Badass: Like Wulfrik, he was upgraded from a hero-tier character for Warriors of Chaos to a legendary lord for Norsca.

-- Adaptational Ugliness: We know.
-Trolls have never been very good-looking.
-But this game made sure to make Throgg much fatter than he was on the tabletop and to make his facial mutations more gruesome.
+- Adaptational Ugliness: Yes, we know.
+Trolls have never been very good-looking, but this game made sure to make Throgg much fatter than he was on the tabletop and to make his facial mutations more gruesome.

 - Badass Beard: Unlike the other trolls seen in game Throgg sports a huge braided beard, which fits very well with the theme of Norsca.